 Gradient shader applied to the 3d model of the Çukuriçi Höyük tell.

-In September 2014 around 1500 pictures were collected on the site in order to create a Structure from Motion (SfM) 3d model of the excavation area.
+In September 2014 around 1500 pictures were collected on the site in order to create an image-based 3D model of the excavation area.

 The models of the wider and the excavation area were combined to a joint terrain mesh.